 Modern consumers expect convenience, speed, and personalized experiences when using digital applications.
-For any company to remain competitive, it's paramount that they are able to ship the right features, to the right people, and the right time—and that time must be fast.
+For any company to remain competitive, it's paramount that they are able to ship the right features, to the right people, at the right time—and that time must be fast.
 It's critical to remove any barriers that hinder that speed.
 Teaching engineers how to code, ship, and own their services in production dramatically improves your organization's ability to ship features quickly to the right people at the right time.

 Prior to the adoption of methodologies like Agile and DevOps, organizations functioned in siloed environments where developers wrote big chunks of monolithic code, then handed it off to several other teams before it made its way into production.
 That model led to long feedback loops, communication gaps, blindspots, and several other unintended human factors that stifle a company's ability to respond to customer needs quickly.

-Empowering engineers to work at the edge of the customer experience has led today's pack of successful digital giants to deliver stronger consumer value, faster innovation, and better customer satisfaction.
-But to get there, engineers must go far beyond just writing code and handing it off to someone else before it reaches customers.
+Today, engineers must go far beyond just writing code and handing it off to someone else before it reaches customers.
 Owning the entire operational lifecycle of application services is the "secret sauce" that unlocks the ability to satisfy modern consumers.

 Making the shift#

 But many existing teams struggle with shifting into a mode where they have full ownership of their services in production.
 Why is that?
 Who exactly are these teams that may be struggling with that shift?